MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 1. Open the R console or start a Revo64 session.

-2. Retrieve the list of [sample data files](scaler-user-guide-sample-data.md) provided in RevoScaleR by typing the open source R command `list.files` and the RevoScaleR function **rxGetOption** at the command prompt:
+2. Retrieve the list of [sample data files](scaler-user-guide-sample-data.md) provided in RevoScaleR by entering the following command at the command prompt:

         list.files(rxGetOption("sampleDataDir"))

+The `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the **sampleDataDir** argument.

 In the file list, notice the CSV files for mortgage defaults for the years 2000 through 2009 (such as mortDefaultSmall2000.csv).
 This tutorial uses those files to demonstrate the creation of an XDF file.